 Very few bands survive this long, and the last decade has seen countless casualties from the music scene.
 While many have disappeared into the ether, Electric Soft Parade made it through – and with good reason.
 When they have this much fun with songs as lovingly crafted as these, it’s tough for a band to ever die.
 Ten years in, Thomas and Alex White remain British music’s best-kept secret.

-For further information about The Electric Soft Parade and future events visit here.
+For further information and future events visit The Electric Soft Parade’s website here.

 Watch the video for Summertime in My Heart here: